Flying Iran’s Friendly Skies to Victory

 Despite the criticisms, the fruits of Iran’s buying spree have slowly begun to appear.
 A trio of new Airbuses have joined Iran Air’s fleet since the start of this year.
 Meanwhile, images of what may be the first batch of 20 ordered ATR aircraft, decked out in Iran Air livery, are popping up on social media: “One … two … three … FOUR! #Iran is waiting for you,” the airline recently tweeted.

-Turbulence Ahead?
+Turbulence ahead?

 With the Airbus deliveries already in motion and ATRs due to follow imminently, the rest of Tehran’s orders might seem a done deal.
 But there are a few issues that still need to be addressed before Iran’s aviation sector can truly reach cruising altitude.